okhlybov/iop/README.md

 require 'iop/string'
 ```

-- The {IOP} module can be included into current namespace to conserve some writing.
+- The `IOP` module can be included into current namespace to conserve some writing.

 ```ruby
 include IOP